This post was last updated on 24 January, 2026.

 Planning Big Expenses

 We try to plan out all of our anticipated large expenses for the year.
-We’re planning a beach trip this year, so we’re setting aside money for that.
-We are also planning on replacing my car at some point, so we’re continuing to save for that as well (probably not buying this year though).
+Whether we’re planning a beach trip or other travel this year, we set aside money for that.
+We’re always anticipating replacing vehicles, so we’re continuing to save for that.

 One year, we discussed replacing some of our worn-out/hand-me-down furniture.
-It seems like every other year I’m getting a new dress uniform or new camouflage pattern (thanks, Army!), so that’s been on the list before.
-Actually, I’m finally getting the new Army Green Service Uniform (AGSU or “Pinks and Greens”) this year.
-I made a deal with myself that I’d buy them if I got promoted.
-I was promoted in January of 2023 (starting my final 3-year clock!), so I committed to buying yet another new dress uniform.
-Enough about uniforms though.
+It seems like every other year, I’m getting a new dress uniform or new camouflage pattern (make up your mind, Army!), so that’s been on the list before.

 Planning My Leave Days

 Although this isn’t specifically about money, our trips are tied to how much leave I can take.
-My S-1 (Admin/HR) thinks I’m crazy, but once we completed Money Day last year and set our budget, I submitted leave for the entire year.
+My S-1 (Admin/HR) thinks I’m crazy, but once we complete Money Day each year and set our budget, I submit leave for the entire year.

 Making a List of Due-Outs

-Once we go through the whole agenda, reset the budget, and recalculate everything, we each have our own list of due outs.
+At the end, we each have our own list of due outs.
 Mine is usually longer because I manage most of our personal finances.
-Here’s some of the items that are always on my list:
+Here are some of the items that are always on my list:

 - Rebalance all portfolios